ROP gadgets removal

 For those who know about polymorphism and pop/jmp or JOP, we believe once standard-RET is solved those concerns become easier to address seperately in the future.
 In any case a substantial reduction of gadgets is powerful.

-This is likely why Todd Mortimer, the author of the aforementioned RETGUARD
+This is likely why Todd Mortimer, the author of the aforementioned RETGUARD, gave a

 talk at EuroBSD 2018,